ScottJDaley/ada/README.md

    export DISCORD_TOKEN={token from discord developer portal}
    ```

-10. Start the bot
-    ```bash
-    python3 bot.py
-    ```

-### Usage
+### Discord Bot Usage

+1. Run `bot.py`
-1. Ensure the bot is running and was started with a valid `DISCORD_TOKEN` as described above.
+2. Ensure the bot is running and was started with a valid `DISCORD_TOKEN` as described above.
-2. Invite the bot to your server using a link generated from OAuth2 page on https://discord.com/developers/applications.
+3. Invite the bot to your server using a link generated from OAuth2 page on https://discord.com/developers/applications.
-3. The bot should be able to respond to commands in Discord after a few seconds.
+4. The bot should be able to respond to commands in Discord after a few seconds.
-4. Press `Enter` in the terminal to shut down the bot.
+5. Press `Enter` in the terminal to shut down the bot.

-### Command line tool
+### Command Line Tool Usage

 1. Run `tool.py`.
 2. Type a query and press Enter.